-Houston Astros deny exec yelled at women reporters following World Series berth
+Houston Astros deny exec taunted women reporters following World Series berth

 The Astros awarded Taubman a multiyear contract extension last month, according to reports.
 He left the finance industry to join the team in 2013, according to an Astros bio.
 He oversees analytics, scouting departments and administrative functions.

-Osuna joined the Astros in July 2018, after spending three seasons with the Blue Jays, who shipped him south in a trade two months after his May 8 arrest on assault charges stemming from an incident involving the mother of his 3-year-old son
+Osuna joined the Astros in July 2018, after spending three seasons with the Blue Jays, who shipped him south in a trade two months after his May 8 arrest on assault charges stemming from an incident involving the mother of his 3-year-old son.

+The Astros signed him after investigating the incident and Osuna's background and determining he deserved a second chance following his completion of a league domestic violence program, the team said.
+The decision was difficult, the statement said, but it provided a chance to raise awareness about domestic violence.

+"We believe that Roberto will not let us down.
+If there is any type of issue in the future, we will take immediate and decisive action -- it will not be tolerated," the statement said.

-The charge was reportedly withdrawn the following September, but not before Commissioner Rob Manfred placed Osuna on administrative leave and then suspended him for 75 games without pay, according to MLB.com.
+An Ontario court withdrew the assault charge the following September, but not before Commissioner Rob Manfred suspended Osuna for 75 games without pay, saying the available evidence showed he had violated the league's domestic violence policy, according to MLB.com.

-"Having reviewed all of the available evidence, I have concluded that Mr. Osuna violated the Policy and should be subject to discipline in the form of an unpaid suspension that will expire on August 4th," Manfred said in a statement at the time.
+"The Houston Astros look forward to Roberto continuing his commitment to be a productive and caring part of our community," a September 2018 statement said.
+"The Astros remain committed to increase our support regarding the issues of domestic violence and abuse of any kind."

+Osuna issued a statement through the team saying, "I am pleased and relieved by today's court decision.
+Now I can begin to put these allegations behind me and focus on baseball."

 The Astros placed Osuna on their active roster August 5, 2018, the day after his suspension ended.
 He finished this season with 38 saves, tops in the American League and the second-most in MLB.